GiovanH/fansim-engine/README.md

 **Q:** Is there any more documentation, besides the online ren'py documentation?

 **A:** Browse [the `docs/` folder](https://github.com/GiovanH/pesterquest-modsuite/tree/master/doc) to see supplemental documentation and tutorials as they're added.

+If your question isn't answered here, skim this document and the resources in the `docs/` folder, and if you still have questions, just let me know.

 ## Features